abalajiksh/mysite/content/posts/The-Mutable-Landscape-of-Running-LLMs-Locally.md

 Notice I have ``3010`` as port number rather than ``3000`` as provided by the ``openwebui`` documentation.
 I have Grafana using that port and don’t want to conflict that by running this service also on the same port.
 After few simple steps of creaing a local account and login, I was presented with a chat-like window to play around.
 I had to download the models themselves from the web, and so I did that.
 Once that is done, I was able to use local LLMs.
 Here are some screen recordings of some LLMs and how well they perform on this Mini-PC.

+{{< notice info >}}
+You will have to enable CPU Virtualization in your BIOS/UEFI settings.
+This is usually done by pressing a key like `F2`, `F12`, `DEL`, or `ESC` during startup.
+The exact key may vary depending on your MacBook model.
+Once in the BIOS/UEFI settings, look for an option related to CPU Virtualization and enable it.
+Save the changes and exit the BIOS/UEFI settings.
+However, this is only true for Intel/AMD CPUs.
+MacBooks with M-series processors appear to have them endabled by default.
+{{< /notice >}}

 ### Test Run

 ![](https://github.com/abalajiksh/gifabxyz/raw/main/20250120_182258.JPG)